 By the late 1990s, there was an increase in international investment and trade in Vietnam.
 The government was run by the Communist Party of Vietnam (the country’s only political party), and its general secretary, Do Muoi, was the political leader of the country.

-Explore two of the most beautiful and famous cities in the north of Vietnam with a combo Hanoi – Sapa including the stunning Halong Bay Trekking tour.
+Explore two of the most beautiful and famous cities in the north of Vietnam with a combo Hanoi to Sapa trekking including the stunning Halong Bay Trekking tour.
 With a combo trekking opportunity, you will …

 Exploring Hanoi-Xuan National Park Explore the veiled charms of unexploited ‘Xuan Son National Park’ of the land of staggering natural beauty and cultural complexities, Vietnam.
-Xuan Son National Park Trek offers explorers a unique trekking opportunity to walk through …
+Xuan Son National Park Trekking offers explorers a unique trekking opportunity to walk through …